vivid-planet/comet/.changeset/tame-candles-switch.md

 "@comet/cms-admin": minor
 ---

-Admin Generator: Add `initialSortProp` option in `GridConfig`
+Admin Generator (Future): Add support for passing an initial sort to grids

-Setting `initialSortProp` allows to pass an initial sort to the generated Grid.
+Setting the `initialSortProp` option allows to pass an initial sort to the generated Grid.